openapi4j/openapi4j/openapi-perf-checker/README.md

 Notes :
 * JsonTools has only 100 iterations.
 * Networknt values are not so consistent.
-Ratio is between 40-65%
+Performance gain is somewhere between 40-65%

 | Library           | Version       | Time          | Iterations    | % time  |